filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 ### The "brains" method.
 Add some logic to eliminate possibilities that can't produce a solution.

-Begin the play on the center board square, and don't rotate any tiles placed there.
-There would be no new solutions found by rotating at this position, beyond what you would get by simply rotating the completed board.
+Begin the play on the center square of the 3x3 board, and don't rotate any tiles placed there.
+There would be no new solutions found by rotating a tile at this position, beyond what you would get by simply rotating the whole board.

 Then place the 2nd through 9th tiles, following a consistent location sequence, but only if they match to the tiles already on the board.
 This builds a solution branch, to be abandoned if no next match is found.

+Keep building branches (and abandoning any that dead-end) until all possible branches have been tried.

 It turns out that this eliminates almost all of the brute-force possibilities, reducing the action of placing a tile onto the board to only 445 times to find all solutions, which is a HUGE reduction in effort required.
 A python program written to use this method finishes in less than 1/20 of a second, on the same old PC.